 To make the pastry, rub the butter into the plain flour.
-Add 2 of the eggs and mix until a dough forms.
-Wrap it in cling film and chill in the fridge for 1 hour
+Add the eggs and mix until a dough forms.
+Wrap it in cling film and chill in the fridge for 30 minutes

 Roll the pastry out onto some cling film, then line a 28cm diameter loose bottomed tart tin with it

-Line the pastry with baking paper, then add baking beans and bake on 180C/350F/Gas Mark 4 for 15 mins
+Line the pastry with baking paper, then add baking beans and bake for 15 mins

 Remove the baking beans and baking paper, put the pastry back in the oven for another 10 minutes until fully cooked on the bottom